Shuaib11-Github/RAG_with_Highlighted_PDF/README.md

 ## Usage

-1. After launching the app, upload a PDF file through the interface.
+1. Upload a PDF: After launching the app, the interface will prompt you to upload a PDF file.
-2. Use the app's tools to highlight specific sections of the PDF content.
-3. The highlighted PDF content will be displayed for your review.
+2. Chat with the PDF: Once the PDF is uploaded, you can start asking questions or having a conversation with the PDF content.
+3. Receive Responses: The app will process your questions using NLP models and return responses based on the PDF content.
+4. Interactive Conversation: You can continue to engage with the PDF to get more insights or clarifications based on the document's content.

 ## Troubleshooting

-- **Dependency Issues**: Ensure all dependencies listed in \`requirements.txt\` are installed correctly.
+- Dependency Issues: Ensure all dependencies listed in requirements.txt are installed correctly.
-- **Environment Variables**: Double-check the values in the \`.env\` file if you're using any APIs or external services.
+- Environment Variables: Ensure that the values in the .env file are correct, especially if you're using external services or APIs for PDF processing or NLP.

 ## License